Egypt–Kosovo relations: 2013

 During a visit to Egypt by Minister of Foreign Affairs of the Republic of Kosovo Enver Hoxhaj in January, Amr stated that “with regard to Egypt’s recognition of Kosovo, I can say that we are examining this very seriously and we hope that very soon we will take a decision at the right time", while Essam Al-Haddad, the Assistant to the Egyptian President, promised that “the time will come when we will have good news and decisions about Kosovo.”
 During a visit to Kosovo to celebrate the country's fifth anniversary of their declaration of independence, Pakinam al-Sharqawy, advisor to Egyptian President, declared on February 17 "that Egypt is about to recognize Kosovo.”
 In early April 2013 Egyptian President Mohamed Morsy stated that Egypt is close to recognising Kosovo.

 Recognition

 After Serbia and Kosovo reached an agreement to normalize relations in April 2013, it was reported that Egypt had been delaying recognizing Kosovo until after the agreement with Serbia was finalized.

-On 26 June 2013 the Ministry of Foreign Affairs of the Arab Republic of Egypt issued a statement about the recognition of the Republic of Kosovo by the Arab Republic of Egypt.
+On 26 June 2013 the ministry of foreign affairs issued a statement about the recognition of Kosovo by Egypt.

-In 2021 Egypt maintained the stance towards self-proclaimed republic of Kosovo as being a "frozen" recognition, meaning that the country does not vote in favor Pristina's membership in international organizations.
+In 2021 Egypt maintained the stance towards Kosovo as being a "frozen" recognition, meaning that the country does not vote in favor of Pristina's membership in international organizations.
 This has been confirmed by Egyptian President Abdel Fattah el-Sisi in conversation with Serbian National Assembly President Ivica Dacic in Cairo.